 \subsection{Threat Model}

-Our adversary operates in a black-box threat model.
-Specifically, we assume that the adversary has black-box access to the LLMs configured with \clio and can query them with fresh inputs and observe their outputs.
+Following standard security principles~\cite{kerkchoffs1883la}, we assume that the adversary knows internal parameters of the systems (i.e., LLMs used and the minimum cluster size $\overline{C}$).
 This is a reasonable assumption as these systems typically use publicly accessible models for their analysis---e.g., Claude Haiku 3.5 and Claude Sonnet 3.5 in \clio~\cite{tamkin2024clio}.

-Following standard security principles~\cite{kerkchoffs1883la}, we also assume that the adversary knows other internal parameters used to configure \clio (i.e., the minimum cluster size $\overline{C}$).
-First, the \clio paper does not explicitly state that $\overline{C}$ is private.
-Moreover, we believe that the $\overline{C}$ is readily inferable from other system details (e.g., a sample of 50 conversations is used for the summary) and from the \clio outputs directly (e.g., the smallest base cluster in the ``Tree View'' output is 51~\cite{tamkin2024clio}).
-Therefore, we assume that the adversary knows this parameter, which we set to 50 throughout the paper.
-We emphasize that even when the adversary does not know this parameter, they can in theory still mount the attack assuming a sufficiently large number.
+However, even when the adversary does not know specific parameters (e.g., $\overline{C}$), they can still mount the attack assuming a sufficiently large number (see Section~\ref{sec:exp_ablations}).